GuillaumeDesforges/haskell-nix-dev-template/README.md

 Repeat from step (2) when you add, remove or modify a `.cabal` file.

+### Configuration

+It is advised to edit only the following specified files (except if you know what you are doing).

+* The most basic parameters are in `./nix/config.nix`.

 ## Motivations

 I found setting up a Haskell project way more complicated than nearly any modern language.